Jonxslays/Jonxhikari/README.md

 > This project is not intended to be used in production.
 > The source is available for anyone who is trying to learn to utilize Hikari.

+This bot is now sorely out of date.
+For an up-to-date and maintained example see [Starr](https://github.com/Jonxslays/Starr).

 Not many people know about this library yet, so finding information is tough sometimes.
 This library has it's own way of doing things but it's been a blast to learn!